Al Avila: Early life

 Avila was born in Cuba.
-His family defected from Cuba to the United States when he was a child.
+His family defected to the United States when he was a child.

 Career

 St. Thomas University

 Avila was the assistant baseball coach to Paul Mainieri at St. Thomas University, his alma mater, in 1988.
 The following season he was promoted to coach when Mainieri left for the Air Force Academy.
 Avila remained in that position, and also served as the school's athletics director, until he joined the expansion Florida Marlins' front office in 1992.

 Florida Marlins

 In June 1992, Avila joined the Florida Marlins as the assistant director of Latin American operations.
 After two seasons with the Marlins, he was promoted to director of Latin American operations.
-Under Avila's guidance, the Marlins signed 1997 NLCS and World Series MVP Liván Hernández, during Florida's World Series run.
+Under Avila's guidance, the Marlins signed 1997 NLCS and World Series MVP Liván Hernández, during Florida's first World Series run.

 Avila was named director of scouting for the Marlins in July 1998, where he was responsible for all of the Marlins scouting efforts on both the national and international levels and he oversaw the development of those players in the baseball academies in the Dominican Republic and Venezuela.
 Avila helped sign 16-year-old Miguel Cabrera in 1999, who debuted in the major leagues in 2003 and hit four home runs during Florida's second World Series run.

 Avila served as the interim general manager for the Marlins during the 2001 off-season following Dave Dombrowski's departure to the Detroit Tigers.
 He was named the Marlins vice president and assistant general manager in July 2001.